BW-Story - Hirsch & Greif

 Welcome to a Stone Age village.
 Two hours southeast of Stuttgart.

-In the Stone Age and Bronze Age, people in this region lived in “stilt houses” built over the shallow edges of lakes.
-We know that thanks to the discovery of wooden piles preserved in the bogs of Upper Swabia.
+In the Stone and Bronze Ages, people in this region lived in pile dwellings built over the shallow edges of lakes.
+We know that thanks to the discovery of wooden piles preserved in the moors of Upper Swabia.
 Now, on Federsee Lake, you can see reconstructions of these homes and learn why they were built over the water (for defence and safety).
 Hear about the geology, archaeology and biology of the lake and details of daily life 4,000 years ago.
 All round is a wildlife conservation area, with 265 species of birds.

 Neuhausen ob Eck Open-Air Museum

 Learning history here really is fun!
 90 minutes south of Stuttgart.

 When you arrive, the village is spruced up and ready for you – every visitor is treated like a special guest.
 That atmosphere makes this living history museum special.
 Among 25 historic buildings, the school, the shop and the town hall are all open.
 The cottage gardens and the orchards are neat and tidy.
 Geese cackle, ducks swim in the village pond, women are busy with spinning, blacksmiths hammer horseshoes, at the buzzing sawmill, a waterwheel provides power.
 This is how people lived and worked in the rural regions of the Swabian Alb, in the Black Forest and on Lake Constance.
 And they were more high-tech than we might think!

 9# SwabiaN Alb

 Celtic Museum Heuneburg

 Europe’s most important Celtic hillfort.
 90 minutes south of Stuttgart.